 Track and Field

 “This year we hosted the AISAA track and field event at Mahidol Field.
 Nearly two hundred students from all A.I.S.A.A. schools attended.
 Our students competed in traditional track and field events such as the 100 and 500-meter dash, shotput, high jump, long jump, discus, and several others, finishing in second place.“

 “Our students won every single match.
-Our coaches certainly helped our students, but the team benefited from already excellent players, a student named Guard being one of them.”
+Our coaches certainly helped our students, but the team benefited from already excellent players.”

 “Our varsity teams improved throughout the year, but so did other schools’.
 The competition was even tougher with Wells International School in the league: they routinely win championships throughout Thailand and Southeast Asia.
 Our J.V. teams did win their opening matches though and are still competing. “

 Watch the video below and see the M.U.I.D.S. varsity girls in action.